 “Once a year we clean up our email list for several reasons.
 It gives us a chance to reengage some of our audience that may have forgotten about our emails or have our newsletter going into a folder they do not check anymore.
 Also, if someone is just no longer interested in our emails, it is better than we remove them for our list.
 It means we won’t annoy them moving forward AND we prevent a possible spam complaint.
 It is better to be proactive and constantly cut your list down to who is truly listening and engaging with your content.

 This most recent series of emails was sent to everyone on our list who has not opened an email or clicked on an email in the last 120 days.
 About 30% of our list fell into that category.
 Of those that manually chose to opt-in or opt-out, 40% stayed on the list and 60% chose to leave.
 Those that do not select either option will be automatically opted out.”

 I love Jason’s rationale for why a startup would ever want to prune their list.
-Whether or not you agree with this approach, I’d love your feedback. quick question – are you sending enough emails to your prospects?
+Whether or not you agree with this approach, I’d love your feedback.
+Quick question – are you still sending emails to your prospects one by one?

 Updated: Jason’s not the only one cleaning his list.
 Noah Kagan, taco fanatic and doer of lots of awesome things like OkDork and AppSumo, uses this method too.